heesuju/Simple-Photo-Booth/README.md

 2.  **Frontend (`static/js/`)**:
     *   Written in **vanilla JavaScript**, organized into components.
     *   A simple **Event Bus** (`main.js`) is used for communication between components, avoiding tight coupling.
+    *   **`transformable.js`**: A generic component that handles the logic for moving, rotating, and scaling elements (like stickers and text) on the preview canvas.
+This centralizes the transformation code to reduce redundancy.
     *   **Main Menu (`main_menu.js`)**: Fetches available layouts from the backend and displays them.
 Allows users to upload their own custom templates.
     *   **Photo Taking (`photo_taking.js`)**:
         *   Accesses the user's webcam using `navigator.mediaDevices.getUserMedia`.